 During March 2020, the World Health Organization declared the coronavirus (COVID-19) outbreak to be a pandemic.
 COVID-19 continues to spread across the globe and is impacting worldwide economic activity and financial markets.
 The City is closely monitoring the impact of the COVID-19 pandemic on all aspects of its operations.
+During fiscal year 2021, the City applied for and received \$1,716,248 of Coronavirus, Aid, Relief, and Economic Security (CARES) funding through the Coronavirus Relief Fund grants.
+These grants were provided from the U.S. Department of Treasury through the Commonwealth of Kentucky.
+These funds were included in revenues in fiscal year 2021 and were used to cover payroll expenses for public safety, public health, human service and similar employees whose services were substantially dedicated to mitigating or responding to the COVID-19 public health emergency.
+In accordance with the grant requirements, these were necessary expenditures incurred during the period from March 1, 2020 through December 31, 2020 and not accounted for in the previously approved budget.

-Subsequent to June 30, 2020, the City applied for and received \$1,308,625 of Coronavirus, Aid, Relief, and Economic Security (CARES) Act Provider Relief Fund Grants.
-These funds will be included in revenues in fiscal year 2021 and are to be used to prevent, prepare for, and respond to COVID-19 including healthcare related expenses or lost revenues that are attributable to COVID-19.
-As of June 30, 2020 and as of the date that the financial statements were issued, the City has not experienced significant disruption in its operations; however, the continued spread of the disease represents a significant risk that the City's operations could be disrupted in the near future.
+As of June 30, 2021 and as of the date that the financial statements were issued, the City has not experienced significant disruption in its operations; however, the continued spread of the disease represents a significant risk that the City's operations could be disrupted in the near future.
 Since the situation surrounding the COVID-19 pandemic remains fluid, the long-term duration, nature, and extent of the effects on the City cannot be reasonably estimated at this time.